great-expectations/great_expectations/docs/terms/metric.md

       value_keys to determine how many values should be returned.
     * `column_values.in_set.unexpected_rows` provides full rows for which the value in the domain column was unexpected
     * `column_values.in_set.unexpected_value_counts` provides a count of how many times each unexpected value occurred

-Additionally, to facilitate optimized computation of Metrics, we use **Metric Partials** which define partially-parameterized functions that are necessary to build a desired Metric.

-* For aggregate Metrics, we often use an `ExecutionEngine` specific function with the suffix `.aggregate_fn`, such as `column.max.aggregate_fn`.
-* For map Metrics, to compute `column_values.in_set.unexpected_count`, we will rely on a **condition** called `column_values.in_set.condition`.